prime31/Nez/FAQs/UI.md

 rightButton.shouldUseExplicitFocusableControl = true;
 rightButton.gamepadLeftElement = middleSlider;
 // optional.
-This would making pressing right wrap around to the leftButton rightButton.gamepadRightElement = leftButton;
+This would make pressing right wrap around to the leftButton rightButton.gamepadRightElement = leftButton;

 ```